SecuritySynapse/program-tracing-starter/writing/reflection.md

 ## Analyze Results

-Summarize the findings from the experiment in this report.
+Summarize the findings from the experiments in this report.
 The report should include:
     - An overview of the selected Python program and test suite.
     - A description of the trace output and its verification.
     - Results from the trace analysis, including any notable patterns or insights.